 How to Unblock a Shower Drain Without Chemicals

-If you’ve ever had the misfortune of taking a shower only to find that the water isn’t draining then you’ll be aware of how frustrating it is.
-It’s not just slowing down your morning routine however, it can be harder to clean up after having finished.
-Although chemical drain cleaners can be occasionally effective, they could also damage your pipes and harm the environment.
-The positive side is that there are plenty of natural ways to unblock a shower drain without resorting to harmful chemicals.
+If you’ve ever taken a shower only to realize that the water hasn’t been draining it, you’re aware of how annoying it is.
+This not only slows down your morning routine, it could also make it difficult to clean after you’re finished.
+Although chemical drain cleaners can be sometimes effective, they may also damage your pipes and cause harm to the environment.
+The positive side lies in the plenty of natural methods to clear a shower drain without using harsh chemicals.

 Key Takeaways

-- There are many natural methods to unblock the drain of a shower for example, baking soda or vinegar, a wire hanger, or a dry/wet vacuum.
+- There are natural ways to clear a shower drain, such as using vinegar and baking soda and a wire hanger or a wet/dry vacuum.

-- To use baking soda with vinegar: collect supplies, remove drain cover and obstructions, and pour baking soda in, then vinegar, wait for 30 minutes then flush with boiling water.
+- To make use of the method of baking soda and vinegar: gather supplies, remove the drain cover and any garbage, pour baking soda in, then vinegar.
+Wait 30 minutes before flushing with boiling water.

-- For wire hanger methods to straighten wire hanger while leaving the other end in its original shape, create a hook at the top, and then place it inside the drain, and then use it to pull hair and other debris out.
+- For wire hanger methods Straighten the wire hanger, leaving one end in its original shape Make a hook at the end, then insert it in the drain to fish hair and debris out.

-- Prevent future blockages by using hair strainers in your shower, running hot water after every use and refraining from the practice of pouring grease down your drains.
+- Be prepared for blockages in the future by using hair strainers in your shower.
+You can also run hot water following each use, and not pouring grease down your drains.

 - Baking soda